tr1s/animations-testing/README.md

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Stripping a bigger project down to a minimal version to share and test a bug.
+I've stripped a bigger project down to a minimal version to share and test a bug / issue I'm having.

 ## Getting Started

 `npm install` then `npm run dev` or `pnpm install` then `pnpm run dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Deploy on Vercel